-There are programs available to help cover prescription costs over what Part D provides, if you need them.
+There are programs available to help cover prescription costs over what Part D covers.
 Below are some options that might fit your needs.

 - Extra Help program: This Medicare program pays toward out-of-pocket drug costs like premiums, deductibles, copays and coinsurance.
 With Extra Help, you're also exempt from late enrollment fees and Part D donut hole costs.